-"Margin of Error" as it is called in the media and "Confidence Interval" as it is called your book (21.2) re closely related and they are both indicators of the "strength"/"believability"/"accuracy" of a statistic (e.g 39% rate the economy positively, 84% get information on groups from the internet) obtained from a sample.
+"Margin of Error" as it is called in the media and "Confidence Interval" as it is called your book (21.2) re closely related and they are both indicators of the "strength"/"believability"/"accuracy" of a statistic (e.g 41% rate the economy positively, 50% feel race relations have improved) obtained from a sample.
 They are BOTH expressions of confidence in what conclusions you might draw from a survey result.